vladshvets222/deadlock-match-win-probability-predictor/README.md

 | CatBoost | 0.834 | 0.914 |
 | Ensemble | 0.828 | 0.913 |

-The training pipeline also include prbability callibration curve observation and SHAP-based model explainability.
+The training pipeline also include probability calibration curve observation and SHAP-based model explainability.

 **Note** These metrics are from the documented 30-minute training experiment.
 Performance can vary between different match-time models, as it is much harder to predict the winning team at the beginning of the game and easier at the end.